afoxinsocks/foxie-clock/README.md

 All .STL models and the full Fusion360 project and the .step files are also available for anyone wanting to make changes to the design more easily.
 Head over to [Thingiverse](https://www.thingiverse.com/thing:4114349) to download.

 # Looks
 With a look inspired by old nixie tubes and with capacitors protruding through the surface like vacuum tubes, the Foxie Clock is a fun, colorful way to display the time at your desk, office, or anywhere.
-Brightness, color, and time are all adjustable directly with 4 buttons on the back, with much more adjustability via an iOS and Android app using Bluetooth in the near future.
+Brightness, color, and time are all adjustable directly with 4 buttons on the back, with much more adjustability via an iOS/Android app using Bluetooth in the near future.

 ![Foxie Clock Case Render Image2](images/case_render2.png)